apache/directory-fortress-core/README.txt

 # Table of Contents
 ###################################################################################
 # Document Overview
-# Tips for first-time users of Fortress
+# Tips for users of Fortress
 # SECTION 0.
-Prerequisites for Fortress SDK installation and usage
+Prerequisites for Fortress Core SDK installation and usage
 # SECTION 1.
 Options for installing OpenLDAP to target server environment
 # SECTION 2.
 Instructions to pull Fortress Core source code from Apache GIT
 # SECTION 3.
 Instructions to build software distribution packages using maven 'install'.